 A side hustle is great way to continually add extra income to your budget and provides a safety net if something happened with your primary job.
 Start a blog, drive for Uber, get a pet sitting gig, or sell crafts on Etsy.

 5. Change your tax withholdings

 Did you get a sizable refund last year?

 If so, check with your tax preparer/accountant if you can have less withheld from your paycheck.
-You’ll get a smaller refund next year, but you’ll be able to have a bigger budget for debt payments.
+You’ll get a smaller refund next year, but you’ll be able to have a bigger monthly budget for debt payments.

 When we have a large amount of debt, the total amount owed can be overwhelming.
 Start with the smallest debt and focus on paying that one off.

 When you add little extra payments to various cards, it’s easy to feel like you aren’t making any progress.
 But once you put all the extra money from these strategies to just one debt, you’ll start seeing that balance decrease!

 Instead of writing a check each month, set up an automatic payment to pay your bill.
 When we set up things to happen automatically, we are less likely to change them (because of the hassle).